JordanAceto/c_bare_metal_pi/README.md

 ### These are the files that need to be on your SD card for it to boot:
 - bootcode.bin
-- fixup.dat
 - start.elf
 - kernel.img (this is the one that is generated from compiling your code)

-### The three required files (besides kernel.img) can be found here: https://github.com/raspberrypi/firmware/tree/master/boot
+### The two required files (besides kernel.img) can be found here: https://github.com/raspberrypi/firmware/tree/master/boot

 ### Some notes about the code structure:
 - All the .h header files are in the "api" folder.
 Read these to see how to use the various modules.